mkrish14/itcs6155_group14/README.md

 generated](.//media/image4.png)
 ## **Data Modeling and Evaluation:**

+### Initial Analysis with AdaBoost Regressor:

+After our first stage of Pre-Processing, we proceeded to test the model by performing the Linear Regression on the clustered and unstructured data.
+We have included all the columns as factorized and we performed a AdaBoost Regressor on the Dataset.
+For that particular Regression we obtained the following results:
+**Mean Squared Error: 2040874.1432065824**
+**Root Mean Squared Error: 1428.591664264699**

+Here we noted the unnaturally high values in the metrics that we used and concluded that we cannot proceed with the unstructured data which was multivariate.
-We are working with the time series data.
-'A time series is simply a series of data points ordered in time'.
-In this time series data, time is the independent variable and our goal is to make a forecast for the number of COVID-19 cases on a given date in the future.
+We are working with a time series data.
+‘A time series is simply a series of data points ordered in time’.
+In this time series data, time is the independent variable and our goal is to make a forecast for the number of COVID-19 cases on a given date in the future for a particular state

 We started with the simple linear regression model.
 A linear regression model is a linear approximation of the relationship between two or more